Skip to main content

 Consent means saying "yes" to what happened.

-Being intoxicated, not being asked, saying nothing, or saying yes to something else, is not consent.
+Being intoxicated, not being asked, saying nothing, or having said yes in the past, is not consent.
 Being in a relationship or married to someone is not consent.

 Sexual assault is a crime